oliviawestmacottssw/SSW.Rules.Content/categories/management/rules-to-better-software-consultants-dealing-with-clients.md

 - do-you-know-the-client-is-not-_always_-right
 - do-you-know-how-to-handover-a-sales-enquiry-to-a-sales-person
 - do-you-not-interrupt-people-when-they-are-in-the-zone
-- do-you-build-the-client-relationship-by-completing-client-love-each-week-aka-customer-love
+- do-you-build-the-client-relationship-by-completing-＂client-love＂-each-week-(aka-customer-love)
 - do-you-keep-your-client-informed-of-progress
-- do-you-avoid-logging-out-and-logging-in
+- use-chrome-profiles
-- do-you-cc-the-client-whenever-possible
+- cc-the-client-whenever-possible
-- do-you-use-backchannels-effectively
+- use-backchannels-effectively

 ---
 Being a software consultant involves more than just coding.
 How you manage and communicate with your clients is vital to your success.